Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeWithPrebuiltModel.md

 using var stream = new FileStream(filePath, FileMode.Open);

-AnalyzeDocumentOperation operation = await client.StartAnalyzeDocumentAsync("prebuilt-invoice", stream);
+AnalyzeDocumentOperation operation = await client.AnalyzeDocumentAsync(WaitUntil.Completed, "prebuilt-invoice", stream);

-await operation.WaitForCompletionAsync();

 AnalyzeResult result = operation.Value;

 // To see the list of all the supported fields returned by service and its corresponding types for the